Morecambe Bay and the Lakeland Fells

 Morecambe Bay is never the same for two days running.

-Not only does the weather change regularly, but the tides come sweeping in twice a day making for different appearances.
+Not only does the weather change regularly, but the tides come sweeping in twice daily, making for different appearances.

 Many tons of sand can be lifted from one part of the bay and deposited in another.